Milford, Ohio: Education

 Milford Exempted Village School District has ~6,600 students.
 On the 2020 state report, Milford High School ranked within the top 100 out of 750 in Ohio and in the top 10 of all Greater Cincinnati schools.
+Milford High School currently offers 24 Advanced Placement (AP) courses.
 In addition to the high school, middle school, and preschool, the six neighborhood schools are McCormick, Meadowview, Mulberry, Pattison, Seipelt, and Smith.
 The Promont houses the Greater Milford Area Historical Society and yearbooks of all Milford classes.
 Milford shares a branch of Clermont County Public Library.

+There are several private schools within the boundaries of the district.
+Saint Andrew–Saint Elizabeth Ann Seton Catholic School is a parish-affiliated school serving students from preschool through eighth grade.
+Milford Christian Academy, founded in 1973 as a ministry of the First Baptist Church of Milford, offers a faith-based curriculum from preschool through high school.
+St. Mark’s Lutheran School provides elementary education in a Lutheran setting, emphasizing both academics and religious instruction.